nickvourd/Supernova/README.md

 - RC4
 - AES

-Moreover, this tool generates the decrypted function using the chosen cipher and language, while also supplying instructions on how to utilize it effectively.

 Supernova is written in Golang, a cross-platform language, enabling its use on both Windows and Linux systems.

 Special thanks to my brothers [@S1ckB0y1337](https://twitter.com/S1ckB0y1337) and [@0xvm](https://twitter.com/0xvm), who provided invaluable assistance during the beta testing phase of the tool.